- What is ONIX?

 - If I send an ONIX message, do I get anything back?

 - Where can I get more information on implementing ONIX for Books?

 Separate FAQ documents are available on:

 - Digital products in ONIX 2.1 and 3.0

 - Open access monographs in ONIX

-ONIX – more specifically ‘ONIX for Books’ – is a standard specification for communicating book metadata between publishers, various intermediaries like distributors, wholesalers and data service organisations, and retailers in the book supply chain.
+ONIX – more specifically ‘ONIX for Books’ – is a standard specification for communicating book and e-book metadata between publishers, various intermediaries like distributors, wholesalers and data service organisations, and retailers in the book supply chain.

 Metadata – information about each book – has become vitally important to the smooth running of the supply chain and the effective marketing, merchandising and retailing of books and related products.
-And given both the huge number of books made available in the market and the rich range of information about each book, a standardised method of communicating this information between supply chain partners is critical.
+And given both the huge number of books and e-books made available in the market and the rich range of information about each one, a standardised method of communicating this information between supply chain partners is critical.
 It saves money and speeds up the flow of information by being suitable for highly automated exchanges of data.

 Because ONIX is intended and optimised for computer-to-computer communication, it’s not particularly easy for humans to read and interpret.
 And because it’s focused on communication, ONIX files are usually referred to as ‘ONIX messages’.
 These messages flow between databases, not between people.